viihna-lehraine/Shadex/README.md

 ## Installation

-I host a copy of this program at [sharkswithswords.com](http://sharkswithswords.com/desktop/html/color-palette-generator.html), but it will likely not be updated more than once every day or three.
+I host a copy of this program at [sharkswithswords.com](http://sharkswithswords.com/desktop/html/color-palette-generator.html), but it will likely not be updated more than once every week or so.

 Alternatively, you can clone the repository by typing this into your terminal: